GoogleChrome/web.dev/src/site/content/en/blog/porting-libusb-to-webusb/index.md

 The most important thing to do when porting a library is choosing the right demo - something that would showcase the capabilities of the ported library, allowing you to test it in a variety of ways, and be visually compelling at the same time.

-The idea I've stopped on was DSLR remote control.
+The idea I chose was DSLR remote control.
 In particular, an open source project [gPhoto2](http://gphoto.org/) has been in this space long enough to reverse-engineer and implement support for a wide variety of digital cameras.
 It supports several protocols, but the one I was most interested in was USB support, which it performs via libusb.

 I'll describe the steps for building this demo in two parts.
 In this blog post, I'll describe how I ported libusb itself, and what tricks might be necessary to port other popular libraries to Fugu APIs.
 In the second post, I'll go into details on porting and integrating gPhoto2 itself.